aymerick/raymond/README.md

 ## Helpers

 Helpers can be accessed from any context in a template.
-You can register a helper with the raymond.RegisterHelper function.
+You can register a helper with the `RegisterHelper` function.

 For example: